comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 </figcaption>
 </figure>

+To empirically prove this finding, we compare the execution times of our default integrated query execution approach (cMatch with filtered type index discovery) with a two-phase query execution approach that we implemented in the same query engine.
+Instead of following links during query execution as in the integrated approach, the two-phase approach first follows links to index all discovered triples, and processes the query in the traditional *optimize-then-execute* manner.
+This two-phase approach is based on an oracle that provides all query-relevant links, which we determined by analyzing the request logs during the execution of the integrated approach.
+Therefore, this two-phase approach is merely a theoretical case, which delays time until first results due to prior indexing, and which may not always be achievable due to infinitely growing link queues for some queries.
+The results of this are shown in [](#results-planning-effectiveness).

 These results show that the two-phase approach is on average two times faster for all queries compared to the integrated approach, even when taking into account time for dereferencing.
 The reason for this is that the two-phase approach is able to perform [traditional query planning](cite:cites sparqlqueryoptimization, sparqlbgpoptimization), since it has access to an indexed triple store with planning-relevant information such as cardinality estimates.
-Since the integrated approach finds new triples _during_ query execution, it is unable to use this information for traditional query planning.
+Since the integrated approach finds new triples _during_ query execution, it is unable to use them for traditional planning.
-Instead, our integrated approach makes use of the [zero-knowledge query planning technique](cite:cites zeroknowldgequeryplanning) that makes use of heuristics to plan the query before execution.
+Instead, our integrated approach makes use of the [zero-knowledge query planning technique](cite:cites zeroknowldgequeryplanning) that uses heuristics to plan the query before execution.

 Since the only difference between the implementations of the integrated and two-phase approach is in how they plan the query, we can derive the query plan of the integrated approach is very ineffective.